 - Add more veggies.
 While you're roasting your tomatoes, throw some squash, broccoli, or Brussels sprouts on the baking sheet, and roast all of your vegetables at once.

 - Use whole-wheat spaghetti noodles.
-If you can’t find soba noodles at your local market, whole wheat spaghetti noodles would make a perfectly fine substitute.
+If you can’t find soba noodles at your local market, whole wheat spaghetti noodles would make a perfectly good substitute.

 *See recipe card below for printable instructions.

-Make the miso dressing: In a medium bowl, whisk the olive oil, vinegar, miso, ginger, garlic, sesame oil, honey, lime zest, lime juice, and salt until smooth.
+Make the miso sauce: In a medium bowl, whisk the olive oil, vinegar, miso, ginger, garlic, sesame oil, honey, lime zest, lime juice, and salt until smooth.

-On a rimmed baking sheet, toss the tomatoes with 3 tablespoons of the miso dressing and season with a pinch of salt.
+On a rimmed baking sheet, toss the tomatoes with 3 tablespoons of the miso sauce and season with a pinch of salt.

-Roast tomatoes, tossed with a bit of the miso dressing, on a baking sheet for 20 minutes.
+Roast tomatoes, tossed with a bit of the miso sauce, on a baking sheet for 20 minutes.

 Cook the noodles: Cook the soba noodles in boiling water just until al dente, 4 minutes.
 Drain and cool under cold running water.

-Add the soba noodles, scallions, and half of the remaining dressing to the tomatoes and toss well.
+Add the noodles, scallions, and half of the remaining sauce to the tomatoes and toss well.
 Season with additional salt if necessary.

 Transfer to a platter and garnish with the sesame seeds and red pepper flakes (if using).
-Serve with the remaining dressing and enjoy.
+Serve with the remaining sauce and enjoy.

-- How to store: Store leftovers in an airtight container in the refrigerator for up to 4 days.
+- How to store: Store leftover noodles in an airtight container in the refrigerator for up to 4 days.

-- Make ahead: Roast tomatoes and make dressing up to 24 hours ahead of time and store separately (covered) in the refrigerator.
+- Make ahead: Roast tomatoes and make sauce up to 24 hours ahead of time; store separately (covered) in the refrigerator.
+When ready to serve, cook noodles and assemble with tomatoes and sauce.

 - Serve hot or cold.
-I've eaten these noodles served cold and hot, depending on the season, and they're delicious both ways.
-Serve them at whatever temperature you prefer!
+Miso noodles can be served cold and hot, depending on the season, and they're delicious both ways.
+Serve them at your preferred temperature.

 💬 Frequently Asked Questions